 - record the discussion using a video-recorder or video-recording app, or

-- write or type everything they say, as they speak, into a document.*
+- type everything they say, into a document.

-- scribe, write, compile and edit a self-published book (memoir, autobiography) of your elder’s or family’s stories
+- scribe, write, compile and edit the stories, then produce a professionally-designed, self-published book (memoir, autobiography), or

 - record and produce a video recording of your elder’s or family’s stories.

-Life Stories Australia members specialise in different areas including:
+LSA members specialise in different life stories areas including:

-- scribing, editing and producing life stories books, based on the storyteller’s spoken memories (typed as they speak, or recorded then typed)
+- scribing, editing and producing life stories books (memoirs and autobiographies), based on the storyteller’s spoken memories

-- writing life stories based on research and consultations with different people
+- writing life stories (memoirs and autobiographies) based on research

 Edited by Dee Sansom – On Time Typing, Editing and Proofreading